 No spider can live without a little help, though.
 Once the weather starts to change, so does the spider.
-Their bodies slow down and they begin to produce an antifreeze-type chemical, polyhydroxy alcohol, that works with the existing fluids in their bloodstream to help prevent ice crystals from forming inside their bodies.
+Their bodies slow down, and they begin to produce an antifreeze-type chemical, polyhydroxy alcohol, that works with the existing fluids in their bloodstream to help prevent ice crystals from forming inside their bodies.
 The combination of their insulated shelter and this natural antifreeze helps the spiders survive the winter.

 Remarkably, there are some spiders that remain active during the winter.
 Most of these spiders remain hidden under leaves and other items on the ground to take advantage of the warmth from the decaying debris and the geothermal heat.
 They are not as active in the cold and are not usually seen but will come out on warm winter days and can sometimes be seen taking a stroll across the snow.
-They are able to stay alive during the winter months because their metabolism and digestion are slower in the cold so they need less food.
+They are able to stay alive during the winter months because their metabolism and digestion are slower in the cold, so they need less food.

-How to Get Rid of a Spider in Winter
+How to get rid of a spider in winter?

 But if you cannot deal with a spider living in your home, find a safe place for it to live in a garage or a barn.
-Spiders have gotten a very bad reputation over the years, but most spiders are harmless and are not aggressive unless provoked or unless their homes are destroyed.
+Spiders have gotten a terrible reputation over the years, but most spiders are harmless and are not aggressive unless provoked.
 They actually prefer to avoid humans and would like for us to avoid them as we are much more dangerous to them than they are to us.
-Spiders are very good for the environment and kill other pests including the disease-carrying mosquito and the pesky house fly.
-There are a few poisonous species such as the black widow and the brown recluse, but their bites are very uncommon.
+Spiders are very good for the environment and kill other pests, including the disease-carrying mosquito and the pesky housefly.
+There are a few venomous species such as the black widow and the brown recluse, but their bites are very uncommon.
 If you do have these living in your home, take the proper measures to have them removed.

 So, where do spiders go in the winter?
 Well, that actually depends on the species.
 Some adults and young will survive by winterizing themselves while others will die and let the next generation take their place.
 Does having an extremely cold winter mean that there will be fewer spiders?
 Probably not.
-In some cases, there may be a few less, but all that depends on how well the spiders have prepared themselves and their egg sacks to withstand the harsh winter conditions.
-Getting ready for winter is a natural instinct for spiders and they have learned many ways to protect themselves and their young.
+In some cases, there may be a few less, but all that depends on how well the spiders have prepared themselves and their egg sacs to withstand the harsh winter conditions.
+Getting ready for winter is a natural instinct for spiders, and they have learned many ways to protect themselves and their young.
 Some spiders will not make it through the winter, but you can bet there will be plenty more to take their place.